|SCIENTIFIC DISCIPLINARY SECTOR||L-FIL-LET/12|

 The course is annual and comprises lessons in the first and second semester.

 The lessons of Italian Linguistics (9 CFU) in the first semester coincide with those of Italian Linguistics B (6 CFU) and begin on 3 October 2022.

-Classes for the second semester begin in the third week of February 2023.
+Classes for the second semester begin on 13 February 2023.